Eiffel Tower: Aesthetics

 The tower is painted in three shades: lighter at the top, getting progressively darker towards the bottom to complement the Parisian sky.
 It was originally reddish brown; this changed in 1968 to a bronze colour known as "Eiffel Tower Brown".
-In 2010 the tower was re-painted painted yellow-brown.
+In 2010 the tower was re-painted yellow-brown.

 Following the 2024 Summer Olympics held in Paris, Mayor Anne Hidalgo proposed keeping the Olympic rings on the tower permanently.
 The rings, which measure 95 ft wide and 43 ft high, were initially installed for the Games and were scheduled for removal after the Paralympics.
 Hidalgo's decision faced criticism from the Eiffel family and some residents concerned about altering the protected monument.
 The original 30-ton rings would be replaced with lighter versions for long-term display.

 The only non-structural elements are the four decorative grill-work arches, added in Sauvestre's sketches, which served to make the tower look more substantial and to make a more impressive entrance to the exposition.

 A pop-culture movie cliché is that the view from a Parisian window always includes the tower.
 In reality, since zoning restrictions limit the height of most buildings in Paris to seven storeys, only a small number of tall buildings have a clear view of the tower.